 A so-called box propagating frame is used, measuring 6 feet long, 27 inches wide and 16 inches high.
 Dimensions for length and width may be changed to accommodate glass sash of various sizes that may be on hand.
-The cutting tray is made of 4-inch lumber with 1⁄2- or 1⁄4-inch mesh hardware cloth stapled on the underside.
+The cutting tray is made of 4-inch lumber with 1/s- or

+Fig. 7.
+A low box propagating frame, 16 inches high.
+See Fig. 8 for more details of construction.

+14-inch mesh hardware cloth stapled on the underside.
 This tray rests on braces nailed on the inside of the frame 8 inches from the top.
 It can be removed without disturbing the cuttings, which facilitates handling.
 After the cuttings are planted the glass sash and shade are placed on top of the frame.
 (See Figs. 7 and 8 for construction details.)
 Burlap similar to that used for bran sacks makes the best shading material as it provides just about the right amount of light.
 Closer or looser woven materials should not be used.